facelessuser/coloraide/docs/src/markdown/gamut.md

 c.clip()
 ```

-Clipping is unique to all other clipping methods in that it has its own dedicated method `clip()` method and that its
+Clipping is unique to all other clipping methods in that it has its own dedicated method `clip()` and its method name
-method name `clip` is reserved.
-While not always the best approach for all gamut mapping needs in general, clip is very
+`clip` is reserved.
+While not always the best approach for all gamut mapping needs, clip is very important and its speed
-important and its speed and simplicity are of great value.
+and simplicity are of great value.

 ### MINDE Chroma Reduction